snudurupati/agent-fde-demo/README.md

 pip install fastapi uvicorn pydantic openai requests Set OpenAI API Key

-Mac/Linux:

-Bash

-export OPENAI_API_KEY="sk-your-actual-key-goes-here"
+Mac/Linux: export OPENAI_API_KEY="sk-your-key-here"
-Windows (PowerShell):

-PowerShell

-$env:OPENAI_API_KEY = "sk-your-actual-key-goes-here"
+Windows: $env:OPENAI_API_KEY = "sk-your-key-here"

-Running the Demo (The "FDE" Experience)
+Running the Demo
-This demo requires two separate terminal windows running simultaneously to simulate a real Client/Server architecture.
+This demo requires two separate terminal windows running simultaneously.

-🖥️ Terminal 1: The Enterprise Server (FastAPI)
+🖥️ Terminal 1: The Secure Server
-This represents the backend system with business rules and a database.
+This represents the Enterprise API with Role-Based Access Control.

-Make sure your virtual environment is active (source venv/bin/activate).
+Navigate to the folder and activate venv.

 Run the server:

 Bash

 python main.py
-Success Confirmation: You should see logs starting with:

-Plaintext

-INFO:     Started server process [12345]
-INFO:     Uvicorn running on [http://0.0.0.0:8000](http://0.0.0.0:8000) (Press CTRL+C to quit) Leave this terminal window open.
-Do not close it.

-💡 Pro Tip: Open your browser to http://localhost:8000/docs to see the auto-generated Swagger UI.
-You can test your endpoints manually right from the browser!
+You should see: Uvicorn running on http://0.0.0.0:8000

-🤖 Terminal 2: The AI Agent (Client)
+🤖 Terminal 2: The Authenticated Agent
-This represents the Agentic AI application that will talk to the server.
+This represents the Client Application.

-Open a new terminal window.
+Open a new terminal, navigate to folder, activate venv.

-Navigate to the same folder:
+Run the agent:

 Bash

-cd agent-fde-demo
-Activate the same virtual environment:

-Bash

-source venv/bin/activate
-Ensure your API Key is set in this window too (repeat step 4 from Setup if needed).

-Run the agent script:

-Bash

 python agent.py
-Expected Output
-If the architecture is working correctly, you will see the full "ReAct" loop in action in Terminal 2:
+Testing Security Scenarios
+This architecture demonstrates RBAC (Role-Based Access Control).
+You can modify agent.py to simulate different security levels.

+Scenario A: The "Super Agent" (Default)
+Token: super-agent-secret

+Scopes: read:orders, write:refunds

+Result: The Agent successfully processes the refund.

+Scenario B: The "Junior Agent" (Permission Denied) Open agent.py.

+Change line 10 to: API_TOKEN = "junior-agent-secret"

+Run python agent.py.

+Result:

 Plaintext

-👤 User: Can you check the status of order ORD-123?
-🤖 LLM Thought: I need to call get_order
+🤖 LLM Thought: Call process_refund
-🔌 Executing API Call: get_order with args {'order_id': 'ORD-123'}
-✅ API Result: {'order_id': 'ORD-123', 'status': 'shipped', 'total': 150.0}
-Simultaneously, in Terminal 1 (The Server), you will see the incoming request logged:

-Plaintext

-INFO:     127.0.0.1:58493 - "GET /orders/ORD-123 HTTP/1.1" 200 OK
+🔌 Executing: process_refund...
+✅ API Result: Error: Permission Denied.
+You do not have the scope to perform this action.
+This proves the API is protecting the database even if the AI tries to access it.

 Key Files
-main.py: The FastAPI application.
-This defines the API endpoints, the mocked database, and the Pydantic data models that serve as the strict contract.
+main.py: The FastAPI server.
+It defines the Security Dependencies (has_scope), the Pydantic models, and the mocked database.

-agent.py: The Python client that connects to OpenAI.
-It defines the Tools (JSON schema) and contains the glue code (requests.get/post) to execute the LLM's instructions against the local API.
+agent.py: The OpenAI Client.
+It manages the tool definitions, handles the HTTP requests library, and injects the Authorization headers.